 Voting in a State Election

 When voting at a State general election you will receive two ballot papers – a small one for the Legislative Assembly and a larger one for the Legislative Council.
-The Legislative Council paper is printed in one of six different colours – depending on which of the six Legislative Council regions applies to your enrolment.

 How to Mark Your Legislative Assembly Ballot